Black History

 Born in Slavery: Slave Narratives

 Born in Slavery: Slave Narratives contains more than 2,300 first-person accounts of slavery and 500 black-and-white photographs of former slaves.
-These narratives were collected in the 1930s as part of the Federal Writers' Project (FWP) of the Works Progress Administration, later renamed Work Projects Administration (WPA).
-The Library of Congress has digitized the narratives and… learn more
+These narratives were collected in the 1930s as… learn more

 resource URL thumbnail